Eli Zibin

 What I actually worked on

 That means thinking beyond visuals.
-A chart that looks good in a screenshot but breaks in one layout edge case is not done.
-The finishing work is usually in interaction behavior, data-shape tolerance, and clear defaults.
+The finishing work is usually in interaction behavior, data-shape tolerance, and clear defaults, docs and examples.

 Maintenance is part of the job

-I also spent a lot of time on maintenance: triaging issues, reproducing bugs, reviewing and responding to pull requests, and following through on edge-case reports.
+I also spent a lot of time on maintenance: triaging issues, upgrading dependencies as the react native ecosystem evolves, reproducing bugs, reviewing and responding to pull requests, and following through on edge-case reports.
 This is less visible than feature work, but it is a big part of keeping the library pleasant to use.

-In practice, that maintenance loop shortens time-to-clarity when something breaks, reduces duplicate confusion across issues, and turns one-off bug reports into durable fixes.
+In practice, that maintenance loop shortens time-to-clarity when something breaks, reduces duplicate confusion across issues, and increases the capacity for fixes and improvements.

 A few lessons from maintaining OSS